shree-vidya/E-commerce-REST-API/README.md

-# E-Commerce-REST-Api
+# E-Commerce-REST-API

-> This is an E-Commerce REST Api where user can make purchases of different range of products.
+> This is an E-Commerce REST API that can be used for any kind of product selling based application or website.

+## Description

+* User should Signup using his email and password.

+* User with an account can Login and he gets a authorization token which is active for 2 hour.
+He should login again after this expires.

+* User can view, add, edit or delete products.

+* One can order any of the exciting product with required quantity.

+* User can view or delete his orders.

-## Features
+### Features
 * System architecture – MVC architecture.
 * Backend server environment – Node.js
 * Backend Framework – Express